Every year around 2,800 people are seriously injured and 200 are killed on Western Australian (WA) roads as a result of serious road crash.

 Sadly, about two thirds of WA’s road deaths take place in WA’s regional and remote areas.

-Career and volunteer firefighters from the Fire and Rescue Service (FRS), Volunteer Emergency Service (VES) and State Emergency Service (SES) are trained to remove casualties from major road crash using the latest technology in hydraulic rescue equipment, often referred to as the ‘jaws of life’.
+Career and volunteer firefighters from the Fire and Rescue Service (FRS), Volunteer Fire and Emergency Service (VFES) and State Emergency Service (SES) are trained to remove casualties from major road crash using the latest technology in hydraulic rescue equipment, often referred to as the ‘jaws of life’.

 Firefighters also manage and contain hazardous materials such as poisons, flammable liquids and gases where they have been released from their containers caused by a vehicle crash.